Debt consolidation loans

 Instead, it's best (crucial even) to set up a direct debit to repay a fixed monthly amount that will clear the debt within the 0% period.
 If you don't think you can stick to this, then even though it's costlier, it's safer to go for a traditional cheap loan.

-If you've read all the warnings and cons of debt consolidation above, tried or dismissed the alternatives and will be disciplined enough to avoid further borrowing, then a debt consolidation loan can sometimes work, as Charlotte emailed:
+If you've read all the warnings about debt consolidation above, have already tried or dismissed the alternatives, and will be disciplined enough to avoid further borrowing, then a debt consolidation loan could be right for you.

 In naivety I used to let my husband sort our finances, so would blindly spend.
 It wasn't until our relationship sadly broke down that I realised how much debt I was in – a £6,000 car loan, £2,300 on a credit card and a £1,500 overdraft I was never out of.